Ten Mile Creek State Fish and Wildlife Area

 - No cleaning of doves is permitted on the site.

-- It is the hunter’s responsibility to remove all refuse, including empty shotgun shells, from the hunting area once they have finished hunting.
+- It is the hunter’s responsibility to remove all trash, including empty shotgun shells, from the hunting area once they have finished hunting.

 Furbearers